-Debtor Power Equipment, L.L.C., proposes under their Plan of Reorganization to pay the following:
+Debtor Power Equipment, L.L.C., proposes under their First Amended Plan of Reorganization to pay the following:

 There are three (3) debts: The first debt is a secured debt pursuant to a Promissory Note on behalf of Compass Bank, and is secured by a Deed of Trust With Security Agreement and Assignment of Rents for the Debtor's commercial property located at 2305 E. Jefferson Street, Phoenix, Arizona.
 Compass Bank is also further secured by a Commercial Security Agreement, in second position, by a UCC-1 Financing Statement against certain equipment located at the Debtor's location at 2305 E. Jefferson Street, Phoenix, Arizona.
-The outstanding principal balance on the loan at the time of filing was approximately \$1,464,120.82 as stated by Compass Bank in their pleadings, but no claim has been filed.
+The outstanding principal balance on the loan at the time of filing was approximately \$1,464,120.82 as stated by Compass Bank in their pleadings.
 The non-default rate of interest on the loan is 8.5% per annum.

 The Debtor is currently paying Adequate Protection payments of \$10,371.00 per month to Compass, which began on June 16, 2017, pursuant to Debtor's Plan.
-The Debtor would commence making their regular monthly payments on November 1, 2017.
+The Debtor and Compass Bank have entered into a Stipulation For Plan Support Agreement, Compromise of Claim of Compass Bank, And For Relief From The Automatic Stay entered on November 6, 2017 Doc 73 (see attached Exhibit 1) Pursuant to the Stipulation Debtor will continue to make adequate protection payments until January of 2018.